 How to start a business in Finland

-Finland’s economy is dominated by the service sector, with the manufacturing and oil industries also making up a large slice of gross domestic product (GDP).
-There are some 280,000 small and medium sized businesses in Finland, employing over 900,000 workers - a significant proportion of the nation’s 5.5 million people.
+Finland’s economy is largely driven by the service sector, with the manufacturing and oil industries also making up a large slice of the gross domestic product (GDP).

 What types of corporate entities are there in Finland?

-There are several different choices of corporate structure in Finland if you want to start a business there.
-The most common corporate entities are as follows:
+There are several different options for corporate structure in Finland if you want to start a business in the country.

 • Sole proprietorship